Nieuwe-Warmte-Nu/architecture-documentation/Feature_time_series_db_cleanup/Feature_time_series_db_cleanup.md

 - use of a different type of time series database

 The proposal is to create a `job_deletions` queue to which an SDK can publish.
 The orchestrator will subscribe to this queue and remove the data from the time series database.
+A `JobDelete` message will contain the output ESDL id of the omotes job.
 Also on a `job_cancellations` message, the orchestrator should, after termination of the celery job, remove any time series data, if present.
+Also in case of an error or timeout, all timeseries entries, if any, should be removed.
+**ISSUE: How to obtain the output ESDL id in case of a cancellation/timeout?**

 ### Omotes-rest